 In the modern age of the game, it has become customary to see players traverse across a whole host of different clubs throughout the duration of their career.
 It is harder than ever for academy prospects to break into the senior side at their first club and establish themselves in the long term.
 Expensive signings are brought in from elsewhere as a fast track to success at the top level.
 If they reach a certain level, the top clubs will secure their services; if a player underperforms, they will more often than not be moved on elsewhere.

 Patience is a precious commodity in top-level football today – a luxury that top clubs simply cannot afford if they are to consistently compete at the top.
-Perhaps this is why is has become increasingly rare to see players remain at one club for such a prolonged period of time so that they create a legacy – their own piece of history and an emotional bond with the supporters that lasts far beyond their time at the club.
+Perhaps this is why it has become increasingly rare to see players remain at one club for such a prolonged period of time so that they create a legacy – their own piece of history and an emotional bond with the supporters that lasts far beyond their time at the club.
 Players will come and go on a seasonal basis, but few will ever write their name into the hearts of supporters for years thereafter.

 Daniel Munthe Agger is representative of a dying breed of footballer.
-The Dane joined Liverpool from Brøndby IF in a £6 million deal in the January transfer window of 2006 under the management of Rafa Benítez, the season after Liverpool’s iconic Champions League triumph in Istanbul against AC Milan.
+The Dane joined Liverpool from Brøndby IF in a £6m deal in the January transfer window of 2006 under the management of Rafa Benítez, the season after Liverpool’s iconic Champions League triumph in Istanbul against AC Milan.
 Throughout an eight-and-a-half-year spell on Merseyside, Agger established himself as a genuine fan favourite, a player whose relationship with Liverpool supporters remains full of mutual respect and affection today.

 Renowned for his elegant playing style and cultured left foot, Agger was never an orthodox defender.
-Always willing to step forward into midfield with the ball at his feet, capable of picking out a team-mate with a raking cross-field pass, Agger made the art of defending graceful to watch.
+Always willing to step forward into midfield with the ball at his feet, capable of picking out a teammate with a raking cross-field pass, Agger made the art of defending graceful to watch.

 There were, of course, weaknesses to his game as he was sometimes bullied in the air and occasionally caught on his heels.
 He was not blessed with a great deal of pace, either.
 Yet the degree of skill and intelligence with which Agger plied his craft made him a truly fine defender – one who could have reached the pinnacle of the sport had injuries not prevented him from fulfilling his vast potential.